SmithWillSuffice/ohanga-pai/content/blog/4_mab_2_2_euroland.md

 I think Mehrling understands the basics of MMT, but if you do, then I think the moral obligation is to talk about the true account of currency monopoly first, which means the state theory of money has to go first, because it is primary.
+Pedagogically order matters.

+**Aside:** You can tell bad teachers from the good ones by the order in which they teach topics.
+I've had this in physics.
+The best way to teach quantum mechanics is to tell the truth first, before the mathematical formalism, which is that:

+> *We have no clue what the ontological basis for quantum mechanics is, so everything to follow is pure descriptive formalism.*  The wavefunction is not ontology.
+So don't try to construct an ontology based on the properties of the wavefunction.

+((An even better physics teacher might add: although we do not think the wavefunction is ontology, it could be ontology.
+The point is we do not know, so do not second guess nature.
+It is ok to conjecture an ontology then test it.))

 However, the ECB certainly does function a lot like a private currency endogenous money system, but that is only because that is the way the governments seem to wish